Data breaches have plagued companies, large and small, for several years.

 WAFs monitor traffic and prevent malicious attempts that might deplete your server's resources.

-Look for a WAF and no logs VPN provider that complies with the Payment Card Industry Data Security Standards and has DDoS protection built-in.
+Look for a WAF and no logs VPN provider such as a free VPN, that complies with the Payment Card Industry Data Security Standards and has DDoS protection built-in.

 Also, ensure that your WAF allows you to configure it to block all inbound traffic from countries where you do not ship.